 Pretty white spring blossom and attractive autumn foliage colour make this self fertile cherry tree a strong contender for ornamental gardens.
+Sunburst cherry trees also benefit from good resistance to splitting which is particularly good as you would not want to lose these delicious cherries!

 AKA Prunus avium 'Sunburst', Sweet Cherry 'Sunburst'